 - Chairman of the Industry Advisory Board and Chairman of the Business School Advisory Board for the University of Technology, Sydney;

 - Inaugural member of the Male Champions of Change group, which is CEO’s and directors working to promote increased participation of women in the workforce;

 - Chairman of Advance, the global network representing the one million Australians living overseas.

-Glen Boreham currently holds a number of Board positions.
-He is Chair of Screen Australia, a position he has held since 2008 when it was created.
+Previously, Glen was inaugural Chair of Screen Australia, a position he held from 2008 to 2014.
 Screen Australia is the Australian Government’s agency responsible for developing a competitive film, television and new media industry while providing support for projects of cultural significance.
-Created by the merger of three former agencies, this task involved bringing together a new board and executive team and building a fresh culture within the organisation.

-In addition, Glen is Chair of the Australian Government’s Convergence Review.
-This review will undertake a comprehensive examination of Australia’s media and telecommunications industries as they face both the opportunities and threats from rapidly changing technologies.
+In addition, Glen was Chairman of the Australian Government’s Convergence Review.
+This review concluded in March 2012 and undertook a comprehensive examination of Australia’s media industry as it faces both the opportunities and threats from rapidly changing technologies.

-In addition, Glen has held a number of other roles during his tenure with IBM.
-This includes serving as a member of the Business Council of Australia for five years; a four year term as a board member of the Australian Chamber Orchestra; and a member of the Australian Government’s Information Technology Innovation Council.
+Glen has held numerous other roles including serving as a member of the Business Council of Australia; a four year term as a board member of the Australian Chamber Orchestra; and a member of the Australian Government’s Information Technology Innovation Council.
 He completed three years as the Deputy Chairman of the Australian Information Industry Association in 2010.

-He holds a Bachelor of Economics from the University of Sydney, and has completed the Managing Director’s programme at The Wharton School.
-He is married and has 15 year old twins.
+He holds a Bachelor of Economics from the University of Sydney.
+He is married and has young adult twins.
 Personal interests include wine, skiing, most sports, and trying to keep fit.